What is Propane?

 - Because of the drastic increase in U.S. sources of propane, the U.S. produces more than enough propane to meet current demand and became a net exporter of propane in 2011.

 Who Uses Propane?

-Propane is used in 48 million households as well as many businesses for water and space heating, indoor and outdoor cooking, clothes drying, and backup power.
 Additionally, many industries increasingly choose propane to cost effectively fuel vehicles and equipment while lowering emissions.

 How is Propane Distributed?